Golden Kamuy: Anime

-Live-action film
+Live-action

-On April 19, 2022, it was announced that a live-action film adaptation has been greenlit.
+On April 19, 2022, it was announced that a live-action film adaptation had been greenlit.
+The film is produced by Credeus and directed by Shigeaki Kubo, with Tsutomu Kuroiwa writing the screenplay, Yutaka Yamada composing the music, and Hiroshi Nakagawa and Deko Akibe credited for Ainu supervision.
+The film stars Kento Yamazaki and Anna Yamada as Saichi Sugimoto and Asirpa respectively.
+It premiered in Japanese theaters on January 19, 2024.
+Netflix released the film worldwide on May 19, 2024.

+In March 2024, Wowow announced a continuation of the film's story in the form of a live-action television series.
+The cast and staff from the film returned, with Kenji Katagiri, Ken Ochiai and Yōsuke Satō joining Kubo as directors, and Yoshiaki Dewa joining Yamada as a composer.
+Titled Golden Kamuy: The Hunt of Prisoners in Hokkaido (ゴールデンカムイ-北海道刺青囚人争奪編-), the nine-episode series premiered on Wowow on October 6, 2024.
+It features a different ending theme song in each episode, with the contributing musical acts being Acidman (two songs), Alexandros, &Team, Glim Spanky, Nanashi no Tarō, Kami wa Saikoro o Furanai, Straightener, and The Spellbound.
+The series premiered worldwide on Netflix on February 6, 2025.

 Reception

 Manga

-Golden Kamuy won the 9th Manga Taishō award in 2016.
+Golden Kamuy won the ninth Manga Taishō award in 2016.
 It was nominated for the 20th and 21st annual Tezuka Osamu Cultural Prize in 2016 and 2017; and won the 22nd in 2018 in the Grand Prize category.
 It was also nominated for the 40th Kodansha Manga Award in the general category; and for an Eisner Award for Best U.S. Edition of International Material—Asia.
 It was ranked second in the 2016 edition of the Kono Manga ga Sugoi! list for male readers.
 The series won the Social Impact Award at the 24th Japan Media Arts Festival in 2021.
-The series also won the Grand Prize at the 51st Japan Cartoonists Association Awards in 2022.
+The series also won the Grand Prize of the 51st Japan Cartoonists Association Awards in 2022.
+The manga was nominated for the 54th Seiun Award in the Best Comic category in 2023.

 The British Museum in London used an image of the character Asirpa to promote The Citi Exhibition: Manga, which ran from May 23 to August 26, 2019.

 Sales

 Golden Kamuy had five million copies in print by April 2018.
 It charted on the Oricon Japanese Comics Rankings for the week of April 18–24, 2016, with volume seven placing eighth place.
-By June 2019, the manga had 10 million copies in circulation; over 17 million copies in circulation by August 2021; over 18 million copies in circulation by December 2021; over 22 million copies in circulation by June 2022; 23 million copies in circulation by September 2022; and over 24 million copies in circulation by March 2023.
+By June 2019, the manga had 10 million copies in circulation; over 17 million copies in circulation by August 2021; over 18 million copies in circulation by December 2021; over 22 million copies in circulation by June 2022; 23 million copies in circulation by September 2022; over 24 million copies in circulation by March 2023; and over 29 million copies in circulation by July 2024.

+Live-action film

+The live-action film debuted at first at the Japanese box office, earning over ¥534 million on its opening weekend.